 In the excellent book, True Links by esteemed authors George Peper and Malcolm Campbell, the writers claim that of the 30,000+ golf courses in the world there are only 246 true links.

-Golf Empire founder, Ed Battye, has played the majority* of these links golf courses in Great Britain and below he gives his Top 100 in order of personal preference.
+Golf Empire founder, Ed Battye, has played the majority* of these links golf courses in the United Kingdom and below he gives his Top 100 in order of personal preference.

 We certainly do not claim this to be a definitive list so please don't be offended if you disagree with the order or your blood boils because your personal favourite languishes far too low.
-It's merely one man's opinion on the links golf courses of Great Britain.
+It's merely one man's opinion on the links golf courses of Great Britain & Northern Ireland.
 Hopefully this provides more interest than a list created by a panel which can often dilute the flavour of any given ranking.
 However, we are always very interested in your opinions so please leave your comments below.